blackstork-io/fabric/docs/language/data-blocks.md

 }
 ```

-Both a data source name and a block name are required.
-The pair makes an unique identifier for the block.
+Both a data source name and a block name are required, making an unique identifier for the block.

-The data blocks must be placed either on a root-level of the file or on a root-level of the document.
+The data blocks must be placed either on a root-level of the file or on a root-level of the
+document.

-When Fabric starts rendering the template, the data sources for the data blocks are executed and the results are placed under the block names in the context (see [Context]({{< ref "content-blocks.md#context" >}}) for more details), available for queries.
+When Fabric renders the template, the data blocks are executed and the results are stored in the
+context (see [Context]({{< ref context.md >}}) for more details), available for other blocks to use.

 ## Supported arguments

-The arguments provided in the block are either generic arguments or data-source-specific input parameters.
+The arguments provided in the block are either generic arguments or data-source-specific arguments.

 ### Generic arguments

-- `config`: (optional) a reference to a named configuration block for the data source or a content provider.
-If provided, it takes precedence over the default configuration.
-See [Data source configuration]({{< ref "configs.md#data-source-configuration" >}}) for the details.
+- `config`: (optional) a reference to a named configuration block for the data source.
+If provided,
+  it takes precedence over the default configuration.
+See data source [configuration details]({{<
+  ref "configs.md#block-configuration" >}}) for more information.

 ### Data source arguments

 Data source arguments differ per data source.
-See the documentation for a specific data source (find it in [supported data sources]({{< ref "data-sources.md" >}})) for the details on the supported arguments.
+See the documentation for a specific data source (find
+it in [supported data sources]({{< ref "data-sources.md" >}})) for the details on the supported
+arguments.

 ## Supported nested blocks

 - `meta`: (optional) a block containing metadata for the block.
 - `config`: (optional) an inline configuration for the block.
-If provided, it takes precedence over the `config` argument and default configuration for the content provider.
+If provided, it takes precedence over
+  the `config` argument and default configuration for the data source.

 ## References